 4. If using a grill, add your peppers and onions at the same time as your burger.
 Make sure to keep the marinade of oil and vinegar in the bowl to use later.
 Flip peppers and onions frequently, with the goal of getting them to soften and char slightly.
 Then remove from heat and put back into bowl with olive oil and vinegar.
 Toss.

 5. Quickly toast your buns on the residual heat remaining on your grill or pan.
 Be careful, on a hot grill this take seconds.

 6. Thickly slice the heirloom tomato.
-Rinse and dry arugula.
+Rinse and dry lettuce.

-7. Spread mustard on the bottom bun.
-Stack tomato then put burger on top.
+7. Spread mustard and mayo on the bottom bun.
+Stack tomato, lettuce, then put the burger on top.
 On top of the burger, put a heaping stack of charred onions and shishito peppers.
 Enjoy!

 Goes great with a side of potato wedges!